juhasipo/JMobster/README.markdown

     generator.process(UserDto.class);

-Note: You can also give multiple classes or an array of classes.

 This will write a Backbone.js model file `models.js` to your working directory.
 The default naming strategy will remove Dto suffix from the model class name.